Master the German Dative Case: A Comprehensive Guide with Examples and a free Quiz

 In each example, the nouns marked in bold show the dative.

-Explanation of Dative Prepositions
+List of Dative Prepositions

 Certain prepositions always require their objects to be in the dative case.
 These prepositions include: